 top of page

-Goh is a recent graduate of the Royal College of Art (2024).
-Her works have been showcased globally, with exhibitions in London, New York, Vienna, Newcastle Upon Tyne, Liverpool, Shanghai, Singapore, and South Korea.
-Notably, she has been shortlisted for VAO UK & International Emerging Artist Award (Young Artist) and is a selected artist for the Emerging Woman Artist Award Art prize.
+A graduate of the Royal College of Art (2024), Goh has exhibited internationally in cities including London, New York, Vienna, Newcastle Upon Tyne, Liverpool, Shanghai, Singapore, and Seoul.
+She is a finalist for the VAO UK & International Emerging Artist Award 2024 (Young Artist) and a selected artist for the Emerging Woman Artist Award Art Prize.

 bottom of page